Sergio-prog/System-info/README.md

 # System-info

-Program for get processor, gpu, ram, system etc. information
+Ver 0.17a

-Ver 0.13b
+Program for get processor, gpu, ram, system etc. information (*Only for Windows*)